shakilahamedO1/shakilahamedO1/README.md

 I enjoy exploring new ideas.
 When something sparks my curiosity, I turn it into a project.

-My primary interest lies in bioinformatics and biological data analysis, where I apply computational approaches to better understand human diseases, particularly cancer.
+My primary interest lies in bioinformatics and biological data analysis, where I apply computational approaches to better understand biological systems.

 **Areas of Interest:**
 - Machine learning for biological data analysis